wallymathieu/assertfail/_posts/2022-12-01-Keeping-a-library-in-dotnet-binary-compatible-for-several-years.md

 This will allow us to see binary incompatibilities between v1.0.0 and the current version.

+In order to read up on why this works you can read [NuGet package resolution](https://learn.microsoft.com/en-us/nuget/concepts/dependency-resolution).

-## Binary compatibility with SRTP
+## Binary compatibility with Statically Resolved Type Parameters (SRTP)

-Since there is a lot of SRTP, the compiled version of F#+ will actually be binary compatible due to usage of SRTP being erased after compilation.
+Since there is a lot of [Statically Resolved Type Parameters (SRTP)](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters), the compiled version of F#+ will actually be binary compatible due to usage of SRTP being erased after compilation.

 Since a lot of the API's are not used directly by the user, but gets referenced by the compiled code we can declare overloads that are not used (by SRTP) in later minor versions of F#+.